Refinance

 How it works in plain English

-They run their income through the HELOC, keep expenses controlled, and use that extra monthly surplus to pay the HELOC back down.
+Say someone has a first mortgage with a fixed payment, a HELOC with available credit, and more income coming in each month than they spend.
+They run income through the HELOC, keep expenses controlled, and use that monthly surplus to pay the HELOC back down.
 When enough room opens up, they pull from the HELOC and make another chunk payment toward the mortgage principal.

-If it’s done correctly, the mortgage balance falls faster than it would with minimum payments alone.
+If done correctly, the mortgage balance falls faster than with minimum payments alone.

-The problem is that this is not magic.
+The problem: this isn't magic.
 It depends on substantial free cash flow.
 If there isn't enough leftover income every month, the HELOC balance doesn't fall fast enough.

 If you want to compare safer payoff options for your situation, Get A Quote.